rzafiamy/ollama-proxy-service/README.md

     ./tools/run.sh
     ```

-3. Set up the service using the setup script:
+    By default this will start a GUNICORN server on port 11433 with 4 workers after installing the dependencies.
+It is the eastest way to start the service for testing purposes.

+    This launcher supports different parameters:

     ```bash
+    ./tools/run.sh [VENV_PATH] [WORKING_DIRECTORY] PORT=XXXX WORKERS=XX
+    ```

+    - `VENV_PATH`: Path to your virtual environment.
+    - `WORKING_DIRECTORY`: Path to your working directory.
+    - `PORT`: Port number for the GUNICORN server.
+    - `WORKERS`: Number of workers for the GUNICORN server.

+3. Set up SYSTEMD service using the `setup.sh` script:

+    ```bash
     chmod +x tools/setup.sh
-    ./tools/setup.sh install
+    ./tools/setup.sh {install|uninstall} [USERNAME] [GROUP] [WORKING_DIRECTORY] [VENV_PATH] PORT=XXXX

     ```

+    - `install`: Install the service.
+    - `uninstall`: Uninstall the service.
+    - `{USERNAME}`: The username under which the service will run.
+    - `{GROUP}`: The group under which the service will run.
+    - `{WORKING_DIRECTORY}`: The directory where your application files are located.
+    - `{VENV_PATH}`: The path to your virtual environment.
+    - `PORT`: The port number for the GUNICORN server (default is 11433).

+    This will create necessary user and group for the service, and configure the systemd service to manage the application.

-4. Initialize the `.env` file:
+4. Initialize environment files:

     ```bash
     cp .env.example .env
+    cp config.example.yaml config.yaml
     ```

-    This will create necessary user and group for the service, and configure the systemd service to manage the application.
+   - `.env.example`: A template for setting API keys environment variables.
+   - `config.example.yaml`: A template for setting configuration parameters and LLM providers.

 ## Usage
 -----